913-381-2085

 • Cocaine

 Not all teen drug crimes involve actually buying or selling controlled substances.
 Possession or being in the wrong place at the wrong time can also be problematic.
-No matter the offense, be sure to consult with a Johnson County juvenile lawyer to make sure you understand the charges at hand.
+No matter the offense, be sure to consult with a juvenile lawyer to make sure you understand the charges at hand.

 Juvenile Lawyer for Minors Charged with Other Types of Juvenile Offenses